-This Remedial Environmental Impact Assessment Report (rEIAR) has been prepared to accompany a substitute consent application for an existing quarry at Hempstown Commons, Co.
-Kildare (the 'Development').
-The Development is located within the administrative boundary of Kildare County Council, (KCC).
+This Environmental Impact Assessment Report (EIAR) has been prepared to accompany a Section 37L application for an existing quarry at Hempstown Commons, Co.
+Kildare (the 'Proposed Development').
+The Proposed Development is located within the administrative boundary of Kildare County Council, (KCC).

-This chapter of the rEIAR has been prepared by WSP Ireland Consulting Ltd (WSP) and assesses the impacts to human health and population of the previous activities relating to the development and operation at the site between 29 December 2019 and the present day.
+This chapter of the EIAR has been prepared by WSP Ireland Consulting Ltd (WSP) and describes the human environment and identifies and assesses potential impacts from the Proposed Development on the surrounding population and human health.